Organ and Tissue Donation and Recovery

-Organ transplants have offered the gift of life to many people over the last century and into the twenty-first century.
+Organ transplants have offered the gift of life to many people over the years.
 But without cooperation and collaboration among healthcare professionals, federal and state governments, and society, the benefits of transplantation would not be possible.

 The issue of supply and demand is quite complex.
-It is dependent upon understanding and providing education to dispel individual attitudes, myths, and other barriers that stand in the way of becoming an organ donor.
+It is dependent upon understanding and providing education to dispel individual attitudes, myths, and other barriers that stand in the way of organ and tissue donation.

 Araujo M & Massarollo M. (2014).
 Ethical conflicts experienced by nurses during the organ donation process.
 Acta paul. enferm., 27(3), 215–20.